bdarbyMLML/North-Greenland-Glacier-Ocean/notebooks/notebooks.md

 ### figures

-This folder contains the notebooks for drafts of the figures for the upcoming Darby et al. 2025 manuscript
+This folder contains the notebooks for creating drafts of the figures for the upcoming Darby et al. 2025 manuscript.

 ### fluxes